LIUTIGHE/BSCV-Dataset/README.md

 **2023.08.30:** We additionally presented some performance comparisons in video form, which highlights the advantage of our method in recovering long-term and large area corruptions.

 **2023.08.29:** We shared our proposed video recovery method and evaluation results in the [method](https://github.com/LIUTIGHE/BSCV-Dataset/edit/main/README.md#824) part.
+The training and testing code will release soon.

 **2023.08.24:** **1).** New YouTube-VOS&DAVIS branches is available with tougher parameter adjustments and corruption ratios. **2).** New subset with higher resolutions in 1080P and 4K is included. **3).** H.265 protocol is supported.